meshcloud/terraform-gcp-meshplatform/README.md

     The replicator service account needs the "Groups Admin" role from the Admin Console (Workspace) to manage permissions for managed GCP projects.
     To authorize the Service Account **via the Google Admin Console** navigate to `@Account` in the sidebar and then `Admin Roles -> Groups Admin` and click `Assign Service Accounts`.
 In the prompt that appears, enter the service account email, which looks like `user@project.iam.gserviceaccount.com`.

-## Example Usages

-Check [examples](./examples/) for different use cases.
-As a quick start we recommend using [basic-gcp-integration](./examples/basic-gcp-integration) example.

 ## Contributing Guide

-Before opening a Pull Request, we recommend following the below steps to get a faster approval:
+Before opening a Pull Request, please do the following:

 1. Install [pre-commit](https://pre-commit.com/#install)

    We use pre-commit to perform several terraform related tasks such as `terraform validate`, `terraform fmt`, and generating terraform docs with `terraform_docs`

 2. Execute `pre-commit install`: Hooks configured in `.pre-commit-config.yaml` will be executed automatically on commit.
 For manual execution, you can use `pre-commit run -a`.

+To update git submodules, execute `git submodule foreach git pull`.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements